Taking the emotions out of investing

 This explains why some investors are very open to investments that have recent positive performance, even if they are not projected to perform as well in the future, and vice versa.

-Take a longer view of your investments and not put too much emphasis on recent events.
+Take a longer view of your investments and do not put too much emphasis on recent events.
 In addition, understand how different asset classes perform through economic and market cycles.
 A firm grasp of the relative value of the asset class in the current cycle and its likely performance in the coming phase will give you the confidence needed to invest for the long term.

 8. Home-country bias

 There is a tendency for investors to invest in stocks, bonds and financial assets in their own country because of familiarity with companies in their own backyard.
 For example, when your shares portfolio is solely in Singapore-listed companies, it reflects a home-country bias.
 Investors often confuse familiarity with knowledge, and therefore suffer from overconfidence with investments they are more familiar with.